Contextual Inquiry Method in UX Design

 Think Design's recommendation

 Contextual inquiry is usually employed when we want to capture a process in its natural setting; and generally used in situations where you want to capture nuances of the process that the users otherwise may not be able to articulate in an interview.
-Let’s say, you want to understand how a fitness coach goes about his coaching in a way you want this to be developed into a software/ app.
+Let’s take a contextual inquiry example – you want to understand how a fitness coach goes about his coaching in a way you want this to be developed into a software/app.
 In this case, interviewing a coach may not be productive as the coach may not be able to retrospect and tell you all the nuances that are necessary.
 Further, interviewing the coach outside of fitness center setting may also not yield the right results.

 Employing contextual inquiry helps the researcher observe and probe at the same time; and document the process capturing all the details in their original setting.
 Do not use contextual inquiry as a method when you are not looking at capturing a process or when a simple shadowing exercise can yield necessary results.